In the Field

 Below are highlights of our current work in the field:

-JPI has worked in Alabama since 2003, when we produced a report on overcrowding in the women’s prison.
+JPI has worked in Alabama and produced a report on overcrowding in the women’s prison.
 Our onsite consulting to the Department of Corrections and the Board of Pardons and Paroles over the past few years has included continued research and analysis and technical assistance to both agencies aimed at safely reducing incarceration rates.
-Currently, we are engaged in an analysis of parole supervision policies and practices.
+We have also engaged in an analysis of parole supervision policies and practices.

 Working with researchers at Georgetown and the University of Hawai‘i, as well as advocates and administrators in Hawai‘i, JPI spent close to three years to produce a groundbreaking report on the disproportionate numbers of Native Hawaiians in that state’s criminal justice system.